hpc-carpentry/hpc-python/_episodes/11-snakemake-intro.md

 {: .output}

 The first step is to count the frequency of each word in a book.
+The first argument (`books/isles.txt`) to wordcount.py is the file to analyze, and the the last argument (`isles.dat`) specifies the output file to write.

 ```bash
 python wordcount.py books/isles.txt isles.dat